Korean Chicken Thighs with Gochujang Glaze

 This post may contain affiliate links.
 Please read our disclosure policy.

 These delicious Korean chicken thighs are marinated in a sweet and smoky chili paste called gochujang and make an easy weeknight meal.
-Serve them with a side of rice or cauliflower rice for a full meal.
+Serve them with a side of rice for a full meal.
 You will LOVE them!

-We could honestly talk about how good these Korean chicken thighs are until we’re blue in the face!
-Actually, don’t take our word for it – here’s what one recipe tester had to say:
+I could honestly talk about how good these Korean chicken thighs are until I’m blue in the face.
+But don’t take my word for it – here’s what one recipe tester had to say:

 Hands down the best chicken recipe I can remember making.
 It brings the heat and sweet and made me think I was eating at a restaurant.
 This will be added to my normal dinner rotation.